 We offer three housing programs that are based on the family's needs and designed to allow families to remain together, become self-reliant and achieve housing stability.
-These include permanent housing solutions that include utilities in a single low monthly rent in order to decrease the obstacles to attaining and maintaining stable housing, and a single family apartment that is available for short term stays of seven days or less through our Safe Overnight Stay (SOS) program.

 Community of Hope offers a very short-term shelter program called S.O.S.
 (Safe Overnight Stay).
 It is for families who are unexpectedly or suddenly experiencing homelessness.